 India is witnessing significant interest from international investors in infrastructure space.
 Government of India is taking every possible initiative to boost this sector.

 With more than another half a billion to be added by 2020, the sheer scale of the market is attracting domestic and foreign players like and in the recent past the industry has witnessed huge inclination of mobile handsets manufacturers to manufacture phones in India.
 Low cost production due to cheap resource, proximity to markets and the huge market potential are the drivers to this inclination.
-The in-house production of mobile phones would boost the profit margin.
-Also, the net import/export ratio would improve drastically.
-The "Digital India" plan has mainly three vision areas; digital infrastructure, digital empowerment and government services on demand.
-And these visions can be fulfilled only by high penetration of mobile networks and low cost availability of handsets.

 i.
 Excessive competition